sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 ### SAP Discovery Center Cost Estimator

-Important to note, you also have an option to add all the services to the [estimator tool](https://discovery-center.cloud.sap/estimator/?commercialModel=cpea) to get a glimpse of the overall charges of the services that you may use for your projects.
+Important to note, that you also have an option to add all the services to the [estimator tool](https://discovery-center.cloud.sap/estimator/?commercialModel=cpea) to get a glimpse of the overall charges of the services that you may use for your projects.
 The charges/prices are applicable for every service that is activated in your global account/subaccounts.

 You can access the Cost Estimator with the small calculator icon in SAP Discovery Center top-level bar.